getsocial-im/getsocial-ios-sdk/README.md

-Activity feed and Chat features are incomplete without having the Notification Center that provides in-app notifications to users when someone likes or comments on their activities or when they receive chat messages.
+Activity feed and Chat features are incomplete without having the In-app Notification Center that provides in-app notifications to users when someone likes or comments on their activities or when they receive chat messages.